As Canada tries to reduce its dependence on the US, its leader will visit China to rebuild ties

 Carney is also expected to visit India later this year.

-Associated Press journalists Sheikh Saaliq in New Delhi and Jill Lawless in London, and researcher Shihuan Chen in Beijing contributed.
+Gillies in Toronto, Sheikh Saaliq in New Delhi, Jill Lawless in London, and Shihuan Chen in Beijing, contributed to this report.